ebi-uniprot/uniprot-website/upcoming-features.md

 ## Query builder
 - Search with genome location
 - [BUG] AND/OR shouldn't be displayed for the first option TRM-21994
-- [BUG] GO term search syntax is wrong TRM-23247
+- [BUG] GO term search syntax is wrong TRM-23247 / TRM-25581
 - [BUG] Change namespace when on other namespace results page causes it to search in that namespace instead TRM-25557
+- [BUG] Searching for " * " in database xref generates the wrong query string TRM-25580
+- [BUG] Double quotes get added to some search fields TRM-25888
+- [BUG] Proteomes Taxonomy suggester not working TRM-25889

 ## UniProtKB Results
 - Proteome filter